This chapter covers getting started with Ichnaea using Docker for a local development environment.

 At this point, you should have a basic functional Ichnaea development environment that has no geo data in it.

-Any time you want to update the code in the repostory, run something like this from the master branch:
+Any time you want to update the code in the repostory, run something like this from the main branch:

 $ git pull